thepaganrabbit/studenter/README.md

 Route Guards:

-Protected routes can be as simple as awrapper component or possibly a HOC is there are shared values.
+Protected routes can be as simple as a wrapper component or possibly a HOC is there are shared values.
 Below is a simple example which also is present in the base project.

 ```TypeScript
 // Route Guard